Seattle is hiring a ‘director of recovery and equitable investment’ to lead on COVID-19

 Seattle Mayor Jenny Durkan plans to hire a high-level point person to manage the city’s recovery from the COVID-19 crisis.

-“The Director of Recovery and Equitable Investment … will lead and coordinate citywide efforts related to economic and social recovery from the impacts of COVID-19,” according to an advertisement on Aug.
+“The Director of Recovery and Equitable Investment … will lead and coordinate citywide efforts related to economic and social recovery from the impacts of COVID-19,” according to an advertisement posted on Aug.
 31.

 The job is expected to last from 18 to 24 months, and the person selected will be paid $120,000 to $180,000 per year, according to the city’s ad.